Custom .env file in server.json (dotEnv module)

 If you can give me some indication, I can try to play with it a bit, even if I don’t guarantee the result… :grin:

-Many thanks, as always :relaxed:
+Many thanks, as always :smiling_face:

 Yes, the dot env file can be a comma-delimited list of file globbing patterns.
 It would seem you’ve hit some sort of endless loop inside of the Globber library actually.
 I’d have to see what the actual file path was that’s being processed.